Laser Eye Surgery

 Most patients experience results that last around 10-12 years.
 As you age, your vision may change due to presbyopia, which causes the lens of the eye to harden over time.
 This condition happens to everyone as they get older and will make some close objects seem unfocused.
 In addition, the underlying issue which caused your vision loss can progress.
 To help extend the results of your laser eye surgery, make sure to protect your eyes from sunlight and avoid staring at a computer or phone screen for too long.

-Schedule Your Laser Eye Surgery Consultation in Loveland, CO!
+Schedule Your Fort Collins Laser Eye Surgery Consultation

 Interested in learning more about Laser Eye Surgery?
 Call 970-408-3263 to book a personalized appointment with Dr. John Kirk today!
 You can also fill out the form in our contact page, and our staff will help you set up your consultation.
 Our practice serves Loveland all nearby areas of Colorado.